Sep9

 Teaches how breakthroughs come when we least expect it.
 The man with the shriveled hand probably didn’t go to the Synagogue that day expecting a miracle, yet it happened.

-Teaches just because your in worship doesn’t guarantee that everyone else is there to worship.
+Displays how we can be in worship and still have hatred in our hearts.
 Think about it the Pharisees were in the house of worship, not with faith and love in their hearts, but murder, while watching Jesus, Yes, it’s possible to sit worshipfully in a meeting with murder in the heart.

 Teaches if our critics are ever going to try to criticize us, better they find us doing good lest they have ammunition to further their case.